M1 vs. Robinhood Comparison Review

 - Other Strategies

-And that’s what makes it similar to Robinhood, the ability to buy and sell stocks and ETFs for free.
+Although, M1 is similar to Robinhood, in the ability to buy and sell stocks and ETFs for free.

 Robinhood is not a robo-advisor, but that doesn’t automatically disqualify it from this competition.
 This investment tool offers free trading services designed to help you get started investing immediately, whether you’re new to the game or an experienced investor.
 Robinhood is fully customizable; investors can choose from thousands of investment options.